-If you are interested in learning more about how filing for Chapter 7 or Chapter 13 can give you a clean slate, call the Bala Cynwyd bankruptcy lawyers of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+If you are interested in learning more about how filing for Chapter 7 or Chapter 13 can give you a clean slate, call the Bala Cynwyd bankruptcy lawyers of Young, Marr & Associates at (610) 557-3209, or contact us online.
 Our client consultations are always totally confidential, and your initial consultation is free of charge.

 Young, Marr & Associates: Bala Cynwyd Bankruptcy Attorneys

 Over the years, consumer bankruptcy has helped millions upon millions of Americans regain steady financial footing and turn their lives around.
 Contrary to popular belief, many people who have gone through Chapter 7 or Chapter 13 in the past are able to:

 - Rebuild a healthy credit line